frederic-perez/AmE-dictionary/data/idioms.md

 __cockeyed__ Crazy, stupid, or ridiculous.
 __cocktease__
 __code of silence__ :two: The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor. _There are parts of the city where the code of silence is so strong that police don’t even bother questioning the residents there._
+__Coke-bottle glasses__
 __cold call__
 __cold feet__ :four::hammer:
 __cold fish__ :two: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
 Someone who shows no emotion and comes across as unfriendly or disinterested.
 Someone who has very little emotions, who is regarded as hard-hearted and unfeeling. _The manager decided not to hire Bill as the store greeter because he came across like a cold fish during the interview._
 __cold open__
+__cold, hard cash__ Dollar bills and coins, as opposed to checks or credit. _The deal won’t go through unless we pay him in cold, hard cash._
 __collect (one’s) thoughts__ To pause and think before speaking or taking action. _Can I please just have a second to collect my thoughts before I respond?_
 __collect (one’s) wits__ :two: To try to calm oneself and think clearly and rationally. _Take a moment to collect your wits, then tell us how the accident happened._
 __collect dust__ :two: To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._ _Why do you want another video game console?
 You already have three collecting dust under the television!_
+__collude with (someone or something)__
 __come (a)round__ :three::hammer: __6__ To change one’s position or view on something. _He’ll never come around to our side now that you’ve insulted him!_
-__come a long way__ To make significant progress.
+__come a long way__ :two: To make significant progress.
 Almost always used in the present perfect tense (“have/has come a long way”). _He can play entire songs now, and they sound pretty good!
 He’s really come a long way from when he could barely hold a guitar._
 __come across something__
 __come across__ :four::hammer:
 __come again?__ :two::hammer: